CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

             - [OpenCV 3.1](http://posefs1.perception.cs.cmu.edu/OpenPose/3rdparty/windows/opencv_310.zip): Unzip as `3rdparty/windows/opencv/`.
 7. Mac - **Caffe, OpenCV, and Caffe prerequisites**:
     - Install deps by running `bash 3rdparty/osx/install_deps.sh` on your terminal.
-    - Current OSX has only been tested with the CPU Version, and hence must be compiled with the `-DGPU_MODE=CPU_ONLY` flag.
 8. **Eigen prerequisite**:
     - Note: This step is optional, only required for some specific extra functionality, such as extrinsic camera calibration.
     - If you enable the `WITH_EIGEN` flag when running CMake.
 You can either: